Giuseppe-Mazzapica/GMCaptcha/README.md

 the only thing needed to print this field is just call the function **`GM\captcha()`**.
 Nothing else.

-Tha function will not create the form, will not add any style, and fields have a minimal markup to easy the styiling.
+Tha function will not create the form, will not add any style, and fields have a minimal markup to easy the styling.

 ###Check Value###

 When the form is submitted, the only thing needed to check the captcha is call **`GM\check_captcha()`**.

-The function will autodetected everything and return `TRUE` if enetered value is the right one.
+The function will autodetected everything and return `TRUE` if the entered value is the right one.

 ###Configure###